Teelsam/ReadmeGenNodeJS/myFile.md

 - [Project License](#License)

 ## Description
-it generates readmefiles
+it populates a readme template with user input

 ## Installation
-you need inquirer
+you need inquirer and node js installed

 ## Usage
-run node index.js
+once imporant pieces are installed, simply run node index.js

 ## Contributing
-you can clone the repo and explore
+you can clone my repo and explore the code

 ## Tests
-clone the repo and run
+or clone the repo and run in the terminal (assuming you have the packages) node index,    .js

 ## Questions
 [github  link](https://github.com/teelsam)